 The choir was first formed in 1972 and is now in its forty fith year.
+In 2017 the choir changed its name to be "Torbay Police & Community Choir"

 The Founding Father was Police Superintendent Kelland and four colleagues, who after several months of planning and meetings, held the first concert consisting of just five songs on 7th November 1973 in Teignmouth.